enzosaracen/ptpatch/README.md

 ## Format

 Patch files are written in a specific format that combines C code with special markers to define hooks.
 Code written for patches is compiled using Linux's [nolibc](https://elixir.bootlin.com/linux/v6.10.9/source/tools/include/nolibc) to minimize stub size, so certain libc features may not be available.
-The structure of patch files is split into the following parts.
+The structure of patch files is outlined as follows.

 1. **Globals**: Declarations of global variables or functions accessible by all hooks.